 In other cases, the testator is simply not of the right mind as they construct and sign the will.
 For example, if the testator had Dementia when the will undergoes an update.
-That alone is enough for the courts to consider the Will not valid.
+That alone is enough for the courts to consider the Will invalid.

-If a Will is determined to be fraudulent, then an earlier version of the Will may be used.
-If there is no such Will, it is likely that the government will take over regarding dictating who the beneficiaries are.
+If a Will is fraudulent, then an earlier version of the Will may be the one the law deems valid.
+If there is no such Will, it’s likely that the government will take over regarding dictating who the beneficiaries are.

 How Can You Tell If a Will is Fraudulent?

-- The original Will was completely destroyed, leaving behind a newer revision that is suspicious to family members.
+- Complete destruction of the original Will.
+Subsequently leaving behind a newer revision that is suspicious to family members.

-- The signature of the Will is either forced or not that of the deceased.
-You will need to provide examples of their real signature to submit into evidence, though this does not always result in a Will being fraudulent.
+- Signature of the Will is either by force, forgery or fakery.
+You will need to provide examples of their real signature to submit into evidence, though this doesn’t always result in a Will being fraudulent.

-- The Will does not have a witness present and signed for.
+- The Will does not have a witness present at signing, or lacks a witness signature.

-- There are extenuating circumstances that indicate the deceased might have been tricked or otherwise coerced into signing this new Will.
+- There are extenuating circumstances that indicate the tricking or coercion of a testator into signing this new Will.

-- If the testator has a caregiver that took care of all their needs for many years, and the Will is unreasonably skewered towards them.
+- If a caregiver takes care of all the testator’s needs for many years.
+Thereafter, the Will is unreasonably favouring towards them.

 - The Will was not made with legal counsel on hand; it was instead made at home.

-- The Will undergoes changes when the testator was in a hospital or made when they were not of the right mind.
+- The Will undergoes changes when the testator was in a hospital or made when they were not of sound mind.

 What to Do if You Believe a Will is Fraudulent?